-From this excellent base you will be able to enjoy some stunning wildlife experiences with your guide, on morning and afternoon/evening game drives.
-We also take time to enjoy bush lunches, and sundowner drinks and nibbles are a must as the sunsets over the Serengeti.
+From this excellent base you can enjoy some stunning wildlife experiences with your guide, on morning and afternoon/evening game drives.
+Activities are scheduled to enable you to take time to enjoy bush lunches, and sundowner drinks and nibbles, very much part of the safari tradition as the sunsets over the Serengeti.

 If you want to be out in the midst of the wilderness of the Serengeti, this is certainly one camp to consider.